santhosh21051998/CustomerManagement/README.md

 # CustomerManagement
-Here We have created a CRUD app to managae customer information using NodeJs and MySQL
+Here I have created a CRUD app to managae customer information using NodeJs and MySQL